Dark matter search has moved from space to the inside of old Earth rocks and crystals

-According to most scientists, we see only a fraction of the universe — about five percent, to be exact.
-The stars, planets, gas clouds, and even black holes we observe make up a tiny sliver of what’s out there.
+According to most scientists, we see only a fraction of the universe — about five percent, to be more precise.
+The stars, planets, gas clouds, and even black holes we observe make up just a tiny sliver of what’s out there.
 The rest is referred to as dark matter.

 Based at Virginia Tech, Huber and his collaborators are on an unconventional quest to detect dark matter by examining ancient minerals deep within the Earth.